 44. The Skeleton Key

 I love a good Southern Gothic and that’s what this is, with a horrific ending that it took me a minute to process.
-What lengths would you go to in order to stay with your beloved?
+What links would you go to in order to stay with your beloved?

 45.)
 Ghost Story.